 - Failure of an RSO to abide by the mandated health requirements at an event may result in loss of reservation/scheduling privileges, funding or other penalties.

-- We anticipate allowing small, in-person events with specific physical distancing modifications (i.e. spaced row seating) and following physical distancing protocols, such as required face coverings.
-Additionally, more robust staffing by Student Development staff, organization advisors and other operational staff may be used to assist with compliance with mandated protocols.
+- We are expecting to be returning to in-person events with new normal capacities.
+These events will follow COVID mitigating protocols, such as required face coverings, safe food handling, and potentially, more robust staffing by Student Development staff, organization advisors and other operational staff to assist with compliance with mandated protocols.

-- All RSOs are encouraged to hold online/hybrid events and meetings whenever possible.
+- All groups are encouraged to hold online/hybrid events and meetings whenever possible.

-- All in-person events and meetings will be limited by the size of the meeting/event
+- All events and meeting will be limited by the size of the space with physical distancing

 - Sanitizing/cleaning needs will also impact the ability to take rooms offline for moving furniture and will limit hours for all room reservations.